List of Saki characters: Others

-A 2nd year student at Sangamaki High.
+A second year student at Sangamaki High.
 She is one of the Individual participants hailing from North Osaka.
 She wears a nurses outfit as a school uniform.
 The second placer in the Individual Tournament last year just after Miyanaga Teru.
 She is one of the few people that can put up a good fight against Shiraitodai.
 Kei is very friendly and was the only one who accepted to help Achiga when they called for friendly battle.
 During the final Individual tournament last year, even though she was just a first year, she had a smile on her face throughout the match despite the match being dominated by Teru, which gave Satoha a strong impression.
-Although, considered one of last year's 'mahjong monsters' next to Koromo and Jindai, Sangamaki High did not advance to the Nationals in the team tournament as Kei couldn't carry the team by herself and ultimately lost in combined power against Senriyama.
+Although, considered one of last year's 'mahjong monsters' next to Koromo and Jindai, Sangamaki High did not advance to the Nationals in the team tournament as Kei could not carry the team by herself and ultimately lost in combined power against Senriyama.